Clicky

 The Etymology Of The Phrase Is Based On The Oxford English Dictionary, Dictionary Of American Regional English, And The Random House Historical Dictionary

 Jesus H. Christ has recently been used as an expletive or joke; however, one internet theory asserts that the history of the “H” as well as how it’s utilized have been entirely misconstrued.
-It is crucial to note that while Mark Twain’s narrative is a pioneering instance of the term or phrase being used, it is not the phrase’s original source.
+It is crucial to note that, while Mark Twain’s narrative is a pioneering instance of the term or phrase being used, it is not the phrase’s source.

 Let’s educate ourselves about this term.
 If we use this as a curse word, then it’s a sin and total disrespect to the Son of God.
 Remember that we must only use his holy name in prayer, worship, praise, or reverence.